-The Company's principal business activity is the acquisition, exploration and future development of exploration and evaluation assets.
+The Company's principal business activity is the exploration and development of its mineral properties in Cornwall, United Kingdom ("Cornwall Mineral Properties", as defined in note 9 (a)).
+The Company's flagship mineral property is the past producing South Crofty underground tin mine which is being advanced through to a construction decision.
+The Company acquired rights for its Cornwall Mineral Properties in July 2016.
 To date, the Company has not generated significant revenues from operations and is considered to be in the exploration stage.

-The Company is in the process of exploring its exploration and evaluation assets and has not yet determined whether these properties contain reserves that are economically recoverable.
-The recoverability of the amounts shown for exploration and evaluation assets and related deferred costs is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the financing necessary to complete the development of its exploration and evaluation assets and upon future profitable production.
+The Company is in the process of assessing the technical and financial viability of its Cornwall Mineral Properties and has not yet determined whether they contain reserves that are economically recoverable.
+The recoverability of the amounts shown as exploration and evaluation assets and related deferred costs is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the financing necessary to complete the development of its exploration and evaluation assets, and upon future profitable production.

 These consolidated financial statements have been prepared on a going concern basis with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
 However, the Company has sustained substantial losses from operations since inception and has no current source of revenue.
-Continued operations of the Company and further exploration and development of its exploration and evaluation assets is dependent on the Company's ability to obtain additional financing and generate profitable operations in the future.
+Continued operations of the Company and further exploration and development of its Cornwall Mineral Properties is dependent on the Company's ability to obtain additional financing and generate profitable operations in the future.
+The Company is evaluating financing opportunities to advance its Cornwall Mineral Properties, but there can be no certainty that these opportunities will materialize in the foreseeable future.
 These material uncertainties may cast significant doubt about the Company's ability to continue as a going concern.
 These consolidated financial statements do not reflect the adjustments to the carrying values of assets and liabilities, the reported amounts of expenses and the classification of statement of financial position items if the going concern assumption was inappropriate.
 These adjustments could be material.

-As at January 31, 2023, the Company had current assets of \$59,242,552 to settle current liabilities of \$2,495,284.
-Although the Company has positive working capital of \$56,747,268 as at January 31, 2023, the Company may be required to delay discretionary expenditures if additional financing cannot be obtained on reasonable terms.
-Failure to obtain additional financing when required may result in the loss of some, or all, of the Company's exploration and evaluation assets (Note 8).
+As at December 31, 2023, the Company had current assets of \$30,296,150 to settle current liabilities of \$5,063,940.
+Although the Company has positive working capital of \$25,232,210 as at December 31, 2023, the Company may be required to delay discretionary expenditures if additional financing cannot be obtained on reasonable terms.
+Failure to obtain additional financing when required may result in the loss of some, or all, of the Company's exploration and evaluation assets (Note 9).